cptac3-cdap/cptac-galaxy/docs/execution.md

 % cptac-galaxy/cptacdcc/cptacdcc CDAP
 Folder: /CDAP
 InProgress/     2.58 GB   2021-06-25 15:59:00   edwardna
+%
 ```
 ## 2. Create a CPTAC Study working directory
 1. Create working directories for study `ExampleStudy` in `$CPTAC_CDAP_ROOT`.
 ```
 % cd $CPTAC_CDAP_ROOT
-% mkdir TutorialStudy
+% mkdir ExampleStudy
-% cd TutorialStudy
+% cd ExampleStudy
 % mkdir Proteome
 % mkdir Phosphoproteome
+%
 ```
 2. Create and edit the the study parameter file.
-For CPTAC, valid SPECIES values are "Human", "Human+Mouse" (for CPTAC CompRef), "Mouse", "Rat"; valid PROTEOME values are "Proteome","Phosphoproteome","Acetylome","Glycoproteome","Ubiquitilome"; valid QUANT values are "Label-Free", "iTRAQ", "TMT6", "TMT10", "TMT11"; and valid INST values are "Thermo Q-Exactive HCD" (for all high-accuracy precursor data-dependent acquisitions on Thermo instruments).
+For CPTAC, valid SPECIES values are "Human", "Human+Mouse" (for CPTAC CompRef), "Mouse", "Rat"; valid PROTEOME values are "Proteome", "Phosphoproteome", "Acetylome", "Glycoproteome", and "Ubiquitilome"; valid QUANT values are "Label-Free", "iTRAQ", "TMT6", "TMT10", "TMT11"; and valid INST values are "Thermo Q-Exactive HCD" (for all high-accuracy precursor data-dependent acquisitions on Thermo instruments).
 Some parameters can be omitted for some analysis types.
-For a starting template, see `$CPTAC_CDAP_ROOT/cptac-galaxy/template.params`.
+For a starting template, see [`../template.params`](../template.params).
 ```
 % cd $CPTAC_CDAP_ROOT/ExampleStudy/Proteome
 % cat > ExampleStudy_Proteome.params